Canada thumps Taiwan as Team Homan rolls on at Pan Continental Curling Championships | TSN

 Canada thumps Taiwan as Team Homan rolls on at Pan Continental Curling Championships

-LACOMBE, Alta. — Canada's Rachel Homan improved to 2-0 at the Pan Continental Curling Championships with a 13-0 rout of Taiwan in Monday's early draw.
+LACOMBE, Alta. — Canada's Rachel Homan improved to 3-0 at the Pan Continental Curling Championships with a 13-0 rout of Taiwan in Monday's early draw and a tough 7-5 victory over China in the evening draw.

-Homan's Ottawa-based squad opened with the hammer and scored five in the first end, then stole points in five consecutive ends before the teams shook hands.
+Homan's Ottawa-based squad opened with the hammer and scored five in the first end, then stole points in five consecutive ends before the teams shook hands against Taiwan.

+In the evening game against Rui Wang of China, Holman scored three in the first end, but could only count singles the ret of the way.
+China scored one in the second end, two in the fourth, one in the seventh and one in the ninth keeping the pressure on Homan throughout.

 In other scores from Monday morning, South Korea downed New Zealand 13-3, Japan defeated China 11-6 and the United States thumped Mexico 10-2.

-Later Monday, two-time defending champion Brad Gushue of St. John's, N.L., looked to improve to 3-0 when he faced New Zealand.
+On the men's side, two-time defending champion Brad Gushue of St. John's, N.L., improved his record to 3-0 with a 10-5 victory over New Zealand's Anton Hood.

+Canada dictated the game from the first end, taking advantage of a New Zealand miss to make a draw for three.
+Team Gushue followed it up with a sneaky hit and roll of the side of the eight-foot to hide behind cover, forcing the Kiwis to draw for one in the second end.

+Team Hood forced Canada to one in the third, followed by a blank and a score of two in the fifth, which brought New Zealand back into the mix.

 This report by The Canadian Press was first published Oct.
 28, 2024.